-I know from experience that returning the money to Social Security is painless and efficient.
+Rest assured that if you’ve exceeded the annual Social Security earnings limit, or think you might, returning the money to Social Security is painless and efficient.
+I know this from experience.
 In the following text, I will explain how it works.
-But first, let me give you some background information.
+But first, let me provide you with some background information.

 Working Part-Time at 62 and Collecting Benefits